 AVA conducts regular, scheduled and unannounced inspections at all AVA-licensed food processing establishments, coldstores and slaughter-houses.
 The frequency of checks depends on the sanitary conditions of the premises.
 Areas of checks would include the general cleanliness and hygiene of the premises and workers; documentation and status of rectification of the shortcomings observed in earlier inspection visits.
 AVA also provides advices on GMPs (Good Manufacturing Practices) and food safety programmes such as HACCP (Hazard Analysis and Critical Control Point).
-The HACCP plan has to be submitted within 3 months from the date of approval of the licence.
 In addition, AVA may collect samples from the licensed establishments for laboratory examination.

 All workers handling exposed food are required to be examined and found medically healthy by a medical practitioner.
 For a copy of the medical report form, please click here.